 An experienced farmer by the name of Jack Kelly became concerned for his herd of cows when they stopped producing milk.
 The cows seemed to be healthy, from what Kelly could see, but he called upon the local farming expert for his opinion.
 The expert performed a rigorous inspection of the herd but after a few hours confirmed the cows were healthy and he himself couldn’t determine why they wouldn’t produce milk.

 At a loss, John decided to travel to one of the monasteries and speak with the wisest Franciscan Friar he could find.
-He explained to the Friar how his cows refused to milk, yet they were healthy, and none of the other neighbouring farmers had similar problems.
-The Friar thought for a few a minutes and then asked John if there was an old woman living in any of the neighbouring homes.
-John confirmed there was and one old woman was known locally to have magically powers.
-The Friar suggested to John to wake up early in the morning of May Day and go to his heard, if he was to see a hare suck the milk from the cow he was to not kill it, but to injure it.
+He explained to the Friar how his cows refused to milk, yet they were healthy, and none of the other neighboring farmers had similar problems.
+The Friar thought for a few minutes and then asked John if there was an old woman living in any of the neighboring homes.
+John confirmed there was and one old woman was known locally to have magical powers.
+The Friar suggested to John to wake up early in the morning of May Day and go to his heard, if he was to see a hare suck the milk from the cow he was to not kill it but to injure it.

 In the morning of May Day John got up earlier than usual to check on the cows.
 Armed with a gun, he went into the barn and discovered a big hare standing sucking the milk from one of the cows.
 John raised his gun and took aim, he fired off a shot and injured the hare who limped off out of the barn.